VickyMerzOwn/Jekyll-Theme-Dumbarton/_posts/2022-10-28-A-new-internet!.md

 DNS is the directory of the internet that resolves domain names to IP addresses.
 DNSSEC provides authentication for DNS.
 Like BGPsec, DNSSEC relies on a single or very small number of roots of trust (oligopolistic trust model).
 As of recent, DDoS attacks have been widely used to prevent access to servers or network resources.
 For example, a very large attack with an unprecedented amount of attack traffic — exceeding 1 Tbps — on DNS infrastructure maintained by a company called Dyn that provides core Internet services for Twitter, SoundCloud, Spotify, and Reddit among others.
 SCiON recognizes the importance of scaling the authentication of entities of the internet such as ASes for routing, domains for TLS, and name servers for DNS.

-SCiON's name servers are analogous to DNS servers on the current internet.
+Here, we make an important note.
+The Domain Name System resolves domain names to an IP or to a SCiON address.
+The RAINS system that was proposed resolves a SCiON destination address to a **path** in the SCiON network.

 SCiON proposes the RAINS system for translating a human-understandable name into a SCiON address.
 The system uses the (ISD, AS) tuple to look up and construct end-to-end paths.
 As described above, the end host as well as the end-to-end path are then placed in the SCiON packet header to enable delivery to a given destination.
-Path servers store mappings from AS identifiers to sets of announced path segments, which are arranged in a hierarchical caching system similar to DNS.
+Path servers store mappings from AS identifiers to sets of announced path segments, which are arranged in a hierarchical caching system.
 Overall, SCiON provides 3 basic mechanisms to shield against DDoS attacks:
 - Non-registered (hidden) path segments
 - Short-lived paths
 - Multipath communication